 Mod To The Bone

-The design here is the perfect retro throwback with a modern twist.
+The design here is the perfect retro throwback using a mosaic tile design with a modern twist.
 To make sure the tiles are lined up so seamlessly takes patience, but it is worth it for the end result.

 See the FAQs below to see if you can DIY a tile fireplace.